 Not all tall girls have big feet but this one does.
 For me the “pleasure” of shoes is simply finding ones long enough and the “pain” is all too often having to settle for dowdy ones.
 Retailers plainly think that my feet are too far down for me to notice what adorns them.
-For the V&A, it is the transformative power of shoes for the blessed majority with either average-sized feet or those lucky enough to have pockets deep enough to have their shoes tailor-made.
+Shoes Pleasure and Pain at the V&A, explores the Pleasure of beauty and the pain of suffering for that beauty.
 Fittingly enough, the first case contains a glass slipper ready to transform anybody dainty enough to wear it.
 For those whom money is no object, all manner of rare leathers, silks and jewels have can be used to signal your wealth to onlookers.

 High heels to lift sixteenth century skirts above muddy streets, shoes with toes so curled up that it would be impossible to walk.
 Marilyn Monroe’s and Kylie Minogue’s shoes are both on display, and for such a tiny woman, Kylie’s shoes look quite large.
 Chinese Lotus shoes, so small that they would fit a baby, to fit feet rendered useless by binding.
 Christian Louboutin red heels wink at you here and over there is a pair of thigh-high Stella McCartney boots made from synthetic suede.
 Men get a look in too: fancy stitched cowboy boots and my particular favourite, this gold-patterned pair dating back to 1925.